 Trends and Latest Developments

-Another trend is the increasing use of technology to facilitate tipping.
+Another trend is the increasing use of technology to support tipping.
 Many restaurants now offer digital payment options that include pre-calculated tip suggestions, making it easier for customers to add a tip to their bill.
 These systems can also track tips and distribute them among the staff in a fair and transparent manner.
 Additionally, some restaurants are experimenting with alternative tipping methods, such as allowing customers to tip directly through their smartphones or using a points-based system where customers can allocate points to different staff members based on their performance.

 Tips and Expert Advice